 Bipolar Disorder Disability – How to Prove Your Claim to Receive Disability Benefits

-The unfortunate reality is, disability claims for mental impairments such as bipolar disorder, whether they are filed on an insurance policy, or through the Veterans Administration or Social Security disability programs, are frequently rejected.
+The unfortunate reality is that disability claims for mental impairments such as bipolar disorder are frequently rejected.
+Whether they are filed on an insurance policy, through the Veterans Administration, or Social Security disability programs, the chances of denial on an initial application are high.

 Even the most medically supported and valid claims for bipolar-related disabilities may be denied initially.
-This is all the more reason why claimants should to seek the help of a skilled and experienced disability lawyer.
+This is all the more reason why, as a claimant, you should to seek the help of a skilled and experienced disability lawyer.

-Also known as manic depression, the condition is a brain disorder that can cause excessive mood swings, where the person cycles between depressive states and high states (mania).
-These cycles can occur over long periods, or may occur at the same time.
+Also called “manic depression,” this condition is a brain disorder that can cause excessive mood swings, where a person cycles between depressive states and high states (mania).
+These cycles can occur over long periods or may occur at the same time.

 During mania, the person may experience euphoria, rage, sleeplessness, and rushed thoughts and speech.
 In severe manic episodes, the patient may become delusional or suffer hallucinations.
-In the depressive state, the person suffers extreme feelings of sadness, hopelessness, anxiety, too much or too little sleep, and suicidal thoughts.
+In the depressive state, the person suffers extreme feelings of sadness, hopelessness, anxiety, too much or too little sleep, as well as suicidal thoughts and ideations.
 These unusual shifts in energy levels lead to an overall inability to function normally.

-Many factors are cited as causes of bipolar disorder disability:
+Many factors that are cited as causes of bipolar disorder disability include:

 - Imbalance in brain chemicals, called neurotransmitters